futrbeta/futrbeta.github.io/frame.md

 ### Flux Beta frame

 A frame designed and built by the same team that brought the awesome Sthealt Bomber/Fighter bikes to the world.
-The beta frame could be seen as a lighter simpler version of the Fighters frame.
+The beta frame could be seen as a lighter, simplera and cleaner version of the Fighters frame.

 !!BETA IMAGE!!